-The petitioner requests the City Council "shorten the five-year plan to outfit Phoenix Police officers with body-worn cameras to one year following the assignment of a vendor."
+The petitioner requests the City Council "shorten the five-year plan to

 The Phoenix Police Department is supportive of body-worn video cameras.
 Use of this technology demonstrates the Department's commitment to transparency, ensures the accountability of its members, increases public trust in officers and protects officers from unjustified complaints of misconduct.
 Through a pilot program, there are currently 300 body-worn cameras being worn by uniformed Phoenix police officers in precincts citywide, as well as in a few select specialty assignments.